TheKamboy/gt-dnd/README.md

 ## Requirements

-- Nerd Font
+### Nerd Font

-  You are going to need a nerd font to play because I use symbols that are in nerd fonts.
+Nerd Fonts are fonts that have special symbols.
+You can get them [at their website.](https://www.nerdfonts.com)

+If you need to know how to use one, you can find guides online for your operating system.